Marketplace APIs & Tools

 • api/regions - The list of geographical zones supported by your add-on.
 It cannot be empty.
 As for now, it MUST contain the element “eu”.
 More will be supported.

-• api/production/base_url - The production endpoint on which Clever Cloud sends actions requests (provision, deprovision, and plan change).
+• api/production/base_url - The production endpoint on which Clever Cloud sends actions requests (provision and deprovision).

 • api/production/sso_url - The production endpoint for single sign-on.